DaryaShyroka/russian-to-english-stt/final_report.md

 - At 500 examples, the model started making predictions, but they were mostly jumbled and the spaces were in the wrong places.
 WER:
 - At 1000, WER:
 - At 4100, WER: around 0.44.

+Since the training of the model for 4100 examples took around 10 hours, we were only able to run the model 3 times, so we had a very limited chance to explore different hyperparameters.
+We only tried to chance the logging time (from 400 to 100), and the learning rate from 3e-4 to 3e-3.

 - Analysis: our WER score is low because we were not able to train the model on enough data.
 If we could have trained the model on all of the data available in the Common Voice Russian dataset, I'm sure the WER would have gone down further. (future work)